Shiwankar-Mrunal/Patching-In-Ansible/README.md

 # What is patching
-patching is process of applying
+Patching is process of applying
 - updates
 - modifications to software
 - update operating systems or application